ihhub/penguinV/doc/API_description.md

 	&nbsp;&nbsp;&nbsp;&nbsp;vertical - specificator to set flip relatively to X axis

 	**Return value:**
 	&nbsp;&nbsp;&nbsp;&nbsp;image which in a result of image flipping.
 Height and width of result image are the same as of input image.
-If the function fails exception imageException is raised.
+If the function fails exception penguinVException is raised.

 	##### Syntax:
 	```cpp